bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 3. Specification
 ----------------

-1. A library MUST have exactly one root namespace.
+1. A library MUST have at least one root namespace.

+   > Allow multiple root namespaces, for example:
+   >
+   > * Acme\Package -> src/
+   > * Acme\Test\Package -> test/

+2. Each autoloadable class MUST belong to one of the root namespaces.

-2. The root namespace MUST have exactly one corresponding directory in the library.
+3. Each root namespace MUST have exactly one corresponding directory in the library.
 This directory MAY be the library root itself.

+4. A root namespace's corresponding directory MUST NOT be contained in another root namespace's corresponding directory.

-3. Each autoloadable namespace below the root namespace MUST have exactly one corresponding directory in the library.
+5. Each autoloadable namespace below the root namespace MUST have exactly one corresponding directory in the library.
 That directory MUST be a subdirectory of the parent namespace's corresponding directory.
 The directory name MUST equal the namespace's unqualified name.

+   > Inductive definition of the namespace->directory mapping.
+   >
+   > We focus on namespaces with autoloadable classes only.
+Frameworks can do
+   > whatever they want with other namespaces.

-4. Each autoloadable class MUST be contained in a file located in the corresponding directory of the class' namespace.
+6. Each autoloadable class MUST be contained in a file located in the corresponding directory of the class' namespace.
 The file name MUST equal the class' unqualified name suffixed with `.php`.

+   > Again we focus on autoloadable classes.
+A library may contain other classes
+   > that don't satisfy this rule.

 4. Example Autoloader Implementations